 We believe that it is far better to adopt a natural balanced approach and feed your plants using a natural fertiliser which is better for the environment and gives your plants the best start at the beginning of the season without encouraging unwanted pests.
 This will also help them develop into strong healthy plants naturally at their own pace which are more likely to survive the occasional pest attack without forcing excessive green growth at the expense of fruit.

-If you are unable to make your own natural fertiliser and want to use an artificial fertiliser we recommend either Chiilli Focus or an organic tomato feed.
+If you are unable to make your own natural fertiliser and want to use an artificial fertiliser we recommend using a seaweed plant extract or an organic tomato feed.

 Good fertiliser makes great chillies!